cedrickchee/vibe-jet/README.md

 The idea originated from [Minecraft Benchmark](https://x.com/_mcbench).

 Fast-forward, this project is my current go-to for vibe checking and eval latest LLMs.

+## Acknowledgements

+- The robot, blimp, castle, and UFO design and geometry belongs to levelsio.